ishant21-ap/jobAppBackendPoject/README.md

 # jobAppBackendPoject

-# Job Portal Web Application
+# Secured Job Portal Web Application

 This is a **Job Portal Web Application** built using **JSP**, **Spring Boot**, **Bootstrap**, and **CSS**.
 It allows users to view all jobs, add new jobs, and provides a clean, responsive UI with Bootstrap.